Cubic nonlinear squeezing and its decoherence: Introduction

-One such possible non-Gaussian element is the deterministic quadrature phase gate \cite{Gottesman2001} that can unconditionally implement non-Gaussian non-classical quantum operation, thus opening the first door towards deterministic quantum processing with traveling CV states of light.
-This sets it apart from the usual probabilistic methods for injecting non-Gaussianity into quantum system that rely on approximating addition or subtraction of individual photons by using single photon detectors \cite{Dakna1997,Zavatta2004,Ourjoumtsev2006,Xiang2010,Usuga2010,Zavatta2011, Marek2018b}.
-Direct implementation of the quadrature phase gates by nonlinear crystals, optical fibers and atomic ensembles is currently unavailable, but they can be deterministically realized in a measurement induced fashion \cite{Marek2011,Miyata2016,Sefi2019}.
+One such possible non-Gaussian element is the deterministic quadrature phase gate \cite{Gottesman2001} that can unconditionally implement non-Gaussian non-classical quantum operation, thus opening the first door towards deterministic quantum processing with traveling CV states of light \cite{Lloyd1999}.
+This sets it apart from the usual probabilistic methods for injecting non-Gaussianity into a quantum system that rely on approximating addition or subtraction of individual photons by using single- photon detectors \cite{Dakna1997,Zavatta2004,Ourjoumtsev2006,Xiang2010,Usuga2010,Zavatta2011, Marek2018b,Arzani2017}.
+Direct implementation of the quadrature phase gates by nonlinear crystals, optical fibers, and atomic ensembles is currently unavailable, but they can be deterministically realized in a measurement induced fashion \cite{Marek2011,Miyata2016,Sefi2019}.
 Using this approach, the required cubic nonlinearity is imprinted on the target system by coupling it to a different system in a specific quantum state, measuring this auxiliary system, and completing the process by deterministic nonlinear feed-forward.
-The approach, which is an extension of the methods used for implementation of Gaussian operations \cite{Filip2005}, requires the auxiliary systems prepared in quantum states which approximate eigenstates of specific operators.
-For Gaussian operations the resources come from the family of squeezed states, for the cubic gate we require states with nonlinear squeezing, which can be prepared in various ways \cite{Yukawa2013,Konno2021,Moore2019,Pedernales2015,Hillmann2020,Park2018,Brauer2021}.
+The approach requires the auxiliary quantum systems prepared in highly non-classical cubic phase states.
+Preparation of such quantum states is currently discussed both in the theoretical \cite{Pedernales2015,Park2018,Moore2019, Hillmann2020, Brauer2021, Zheng2021, Kudra2021} and the experimental \cite{Yukawa2013, Konno} context.